-At a café on a railway station, housewife Laura Jesson meets doctor Alec Harvey.
+At a café on a railway station, housewife Laura Jesson (Celia Johnson) meets Dr. Alec Harvey (Trevor Howard).
 Although they are both already married, they gradually fall in love with each other.
-They continue to meet every Thursday on the small café, although they know that their love is impossible.Written by
+They continue to meet every Thursday in the small café, although they know that their love is impossible.Written by

 208 of 234 people found this review helpful.

 Was this review helpful to you?